Leadership

 4. Slow Down to Go Deep

-Example: From Spin-Off to Culture Rebuild
+Case Story: From Spin-Off to Culture Rebuild

-Approvals.
+Layers of approval.
 Risk aversion.
 Top-down thinking.

-Leaders said, “Act like a startup.”
+Leaders said: “Be a startup.”

 We started with culture, not process:

-• Rewriting expectations
+• Rewriting expectations.

-• Embedding accountability without shame
+• Embedding accountability without shame.

-• Building one team, not ten fiefdoms
+• Building one team, not ten fiefdoms.

 Not with spin.
 With honesty.